yuanlin2004/lumi/llama-np/README.md

 # `llama-np.py`

 This is to play with models based on Meta's llama2 and llama3.
 The script `llama-np.py` implements an inference flow using `numpy` and `cupy` only, except for the tokenizers.
+This is a hobby project, just for fun.

 Due to the lack of support for lower precision and bf16 formats in `numpy` and `cupy`, fp32 is used. `llama-np.py` can execute the llama-3-8B model at approximately 1.2 tokens per second (tok/s) on CPU and 2.24 tok/s on GPU (AMD Ryzen 7700x CPU with over 32GB RAM and an RTX 4070 GPU).
+It is fast enough to play with.

 llama-np.py offers two operational modes: